olegkapitonov/Kapitonov-Plugins-Pack/README.md

    VST versions for Windows are planned for the future.
 2. Cairo library for GUI.
 3. Zenity for File Select dialog (for profile changing in tubeAmp).
-4. fftw3 library.
+4. Zita-resampler 1.6 and zita-convolver 4.0 libraries.

 ### Dependencies for building

 1. g++ compiler.
+2. Meson build system.
-2. Cairo library development files (headers, pkg-info).
+3. Cairo library development files (headers, pkg-info).
-3. Boost development files.
+4. Boost development files.
+5. Zita-resampler 1.6 development files.
+6. Zita-convolver 4.0 development files.
-4. fftw3 development files.
+7. LV2 or LADSPA development files.
-5. Faust 2.x (or 0.9.x) compiler and libraries, for generating code from DSP source files.
+9. Faust 2.x (or 0.9.x) compiler and libraries, for generating code from DSP source files.